 All of these symptoms are indicative of weak visual processing:

-Not able to read and understand simultaneously, although verbal comprehension is a strength
+- Not able to read and understand simultaneously, although verbal comprehension is

 To get started, though, I needed to clean up her mastery of complex vowels, since many of her miscalls were with the vowel’s identity.
 I also needed her to pick up patterns in words, such as Word Families which would help her begin to speed up her reading fluency.